Autumn 2020 Storm inspection PoC for Järvi-Suomen Energia, Finland

 About Hepta

-Hepta is the only one in the Nordics providing real-time storm inspection with drones 24/7.
-Including in challenging conditions: nighttime, high wind, and heavy snow.
+Hepta is the only one in the Nordics providing real-time storm inspection with drones 24/7, including challenging conditions like nighttime, high wind, and heavy snow.

-Starting with drone-, helicopter- or satellite-based data collection, then analyzing data with the help of AI in Hepta Insights and finally delivering the results to the client systems.
+Starting with drone-, helicopter-, or satellite-based data collection, then analyzing data with the help of Hepta Insights software, and finally delivering the results to the client systems.

-Payloads provide options for data capture including photos, LIDAR scanning, infrared, thermal, orthophotos, Corona detection, and photogrammetry.
-This allows conducting projects from grid defect detection and 3D models to prediction scenarios with vegetation and the full digital twin of your utilities.
+Payloads provide options for data capture, including photos, LIDAR scanning, infrared, thermal, orthophotos, Corona detection, and photogrammetry.
+This allows you to conduct projects from grid defect detection and 3D models to prediction scenarios with vegetation and the full digital twin of your utilities.

-Hepta provides grid inspection services for DSOs and TSOs, railway, and communication companies in 11 Countries.
-In 2020 we are trusted to inspect 3000 km of lines monthly.
+Hepta provides grid inspection services for DSOs and TSOs, railways, and communication companies in 11 Countries.
+In 2020, we are trusted to inspect 3000 km of lines monthly.

 Contact us to learn more about digitizing infrastructures and conducting utility inspection with drones and AI